AdaCore/spark2014/docs/lrm/source/packages.rst

 defining that it has asynchronous readers or writers it defaults to having both, and with effective writes and effective reads which is the most general case.

-If a state has an asynchronous writers then each read of the state may have a different value because an asynchronous writer may have updated its value.
+If a state has asynchronous writers then each read of the state may have a different value because an asynchronous writer may have updated its value.
 If a state has asynchronous readers then each write to state might be significant because each item of data written may be read by an asynchronous reader.